Code of Lekë Dukagjini: Overview

 These rules resurfaced in the 1990s in Northern Albania, as people had no faith in the powerless local government and police.
 Some organizations try to mediate between feuding families and get them to "pardon the blood" (Falja e Gjakut), but often the only resort is for adult men to stay in their homes permanently, as they are considered a refuge, or flee the country.
 Tribal laws also held that thieves would need to pay fines for the relative amount that was stolen.

 Albanian tribes from the Dibër valley known as the "Tigers of Dibra" governed themselves according to the Law of Skanderbeg.

-The Albanian Bytyqi, Gashi, Gruda, Trieshi, Hoti, Kastrati, Kelmendi, Krasniqi, Shkrel, and Kuçi tribes are known to follow the Kanuni i Malësisë së Madhë, a variant of the Kanun.
+The Albanian Bytyqi, Gashi, Gruda, Trieshi, Hoti, Kastrati, Kelmendi, Krasniqi, Shkreli, and Kuçi tribes are known to follow the Kanuni i Malësisë së Madhë, a variant of the Kanun.
 Its implementation extends from these tribal regions around Shkodër to the Highlands of Gjakova.

 Former communist leader of Albania Enver Hoxha effectively stopped the practice of Kanun with hard repression and a strong state police.
 After the fall of communism some communities tried to rediscover the old traditions, but some of their parts have been lost, leading to fears of misinterpretation.
 In 2014, there were still Albanian families involved in blood feuds.

 The Kanun contains several customary concepts that have their origins in paganism, including veneration of the dead, animism, and totemism, which date back long before the period of Lekë Dukagjini.

 Comparing the Kanun with the Iliad and the Odyssey, the Japanese scholar Kazuhiko Yamamoto has concluded that the basic ethical concepts of the stateless social structure of the Homeric Age — 'faith', 'honor', 'blood', 'revenge', 'food', and 'guest' — are the same customary concepts of the Albanian tribal society.

 British anthropologist and writer Edith Durham has suggested that the Kanun likely dates back to the Bronze Age.
 Other scholars have suggested that it retains elements from Indo-European prehistoric eras.
 Others further have conjectured that it may derive from ancient Illyrian tribal laws.